aa9gj/Bone_proteogenomics_manuscript/README.md

-## Code accompanying the manuscript *Long read proteogenomics to connect disease-associated sQTLs to the protein isoform effectors in disease* by Abood et al. as seen on *BioRxiv*
+## Code accompanying the manuscript *"Long read proteogenomics to connect disease-associated sQTLs to the protein isoform effectors in disease"*

+The full text can be found in [Abood et al. 2023, BioRxiv](https://www.biorxiv.org/)

 The data required is found in DOI 10.5281/zenodo.7603851 <br>